neo4j-partners/neo4j-databricks-demo/lab_4_ai_agents/README.md

 When answering questions, cite specific details from customer profiles including customer IDs, ages, occupations, risk profiles, and direct references to their stated interests.
 Cross-reference market research documents when discussing investment opportunities related to customer interests.
 ```

+### 4. Get Endpoint Name

+After creating the Knowledge Agent, click the **cloud icon** in the top right corner to view the endpoint details.
+Copy the endpoint name (e.g., `ka-6f0994b4-endpoint`) - you'll need this in Lab 5.

 ### Test Queries